charlyscott237/aws-amplify-iot-demo/README.md

 Modify the App.js basic file in \src folder to include the Web design and Web App functions

-    Use App.js file in attachment folder as a reference
+    Use App.js file in web folder as a reference

 ---------------------------------------------------------------------------------------------------------
 Vehicle Main Program - IoT SDK